Resources for Christian leaders during the coronavirus pandemic

 iStock / dakuk

-We update this list of information from government and media sources at least three times a week to offer guidance to pastors and other Christian leaders struggling to respond to the pandemic of COVID-19.
+We update this list of information from government and media sources regularly to offer guidance to pastors and other Christian leaders struggling to respond to the pandemic of COVID-19.

 U.S. Small Business Administration’s coronavirus relief options